bodenmoraski/MultiFinal-Michels-Moraski/README.md

-# Altruistic Effectiveness Metric (AEM) Calculator
+# Altruistic Effectiveness Metric (AEM) Mathematical Model

-The AEM Calculator is a tool designed to evaluate the effectiveness of nonprofit organizations based on their financial data from Form 990 filings.
-It provides a quantitative measure of how effectively an organization uses its resources to achieve its mission.
+Our (Boden Moraski & Ben Michels) AEM Mathematical Model is a tool designed to evaluate the "altruistic effectiveness" of nonprofit organizations based on their financial data from Form 990 filings.
+It provides a quantitative measure of how effectively an organization uses its resources to achieve its given mission.

 ## How the Model Works